lchamberland/lchamberland.github.io/Research.md

 ![](https://cloud.githubusercontent.com/assets/21958390/22332417/d1d81346-e39e-11e6-8586-9d740dd0435e.jpg)
 ![](https://user-images.githubusercontent.com/21958390/85951027-69a0c700-b92e-11ea-8f8b-c3dcae132d1f.jpg)

-<p> <i>Gasteracantha</i> is a widespread genus of web-building spiders with striking color polgymorphisms and variation in spine number, which have puzzed taxonomists.
-We found evidence for a single species in the Caribbean, <i>G. cancriformis</i>, with recently divergent lineages in the North, Central, and South America.
+<p> <i>Gasteracantha</i> is a widespread genus of web-building spiders with striking color polgymorphisms and variation in spine number, which have led taxonomists to debate the number of species in the New World.
+Using molecular methods we found evidence for a single species in the Caribbean, <i>G. cancriformis</i>, with recently divergent lineages in the North, Central, and South America.
     </p>

 ![](https://user-images.githubusercontent.com/21958390/85926390-35190680-b86d-11ea-94cf-8a307f20bd0d.jpg)